Our Partners Are Vital

 Community, Museums, Zoos

-To help celebrate Redwood National park's 50th anniversary, we are being pro-active in leveraging our time, staff and skills as we partner and exhibit with other community organisations with related missions.
-In 2018, our formal community partners are Morris Graves Museum of Art, Sequoia Park Zoo and Clarke Museum.
-Anniversary events being held in partnership will relate to the human, artistic, and cultural stories of the park as much as the park's natural history.
+In 2018 to help celebrate Redwood National Park's 50th anniversary, we leveraged our time, staff and skills by partnering with different community organizations with related missions.
+Throughout the year worked with the Morris Graves Museum of Art, Sequoia Park Zoo, Clarke Museum and the Trinidad Museum Society to provide a range of educational and artistic opportunities in our communities.
+These anniversary events related to the human, artistic, and cultural stories of the park - as much as the park's natural history.

 Chambers of Commerce and Local Bureaus.